futoin/specs/draft/ftn6_iface_executor_concept.md

 * v1.2 - 2014-12-26
     * More precise executor function result return
+    * Updated rawInput() / rawOutput() to throw error, instead of returning null on error
 * v1.1 - 2014-10-11
     * Dropped INFO_COOKIES and INFO_USER_AGENT (were not used)
     * Added concept of ChannelContext/INFO_CHANNEL_CONTEXT